Nehanda Charwe Nyakasikana: History of the spirit Nehanda

 The spirit Nehanda is said to be the mhondoro, a royal mudzimu (ancestral spirit) or "lion spirit",that uses women as her mediums.
 The mediums are given the title Nehanda or Mbuya Nehanda.
 One of the daughters of Nyatsimba Mutota, the first leader of the Munhumutapa state, was considered to possess this spirit.
 Mhondoro spirits were revered spirits among the Shona, as it was believed that they could interpret the orders and wishes of Mwari, the senior deity.
-The original Nehanda was considered to be Nyamhita, the daughter of the first Monomatapa Mutota, who was living in the escarpment north of Guruve in about 1430.
+The original Nehanda was considered to be Nyamhita, the daughter of the first Monomutapa Mutota, who was living in the escarpment north of Guruve in about 1430.
 Mutota was the founder of the Mutapa state.
 He had a son called Matope who later became the second Monomatapa.
 Matope was Nyamhita's younger half brother, and to increase the power of Matope, Mutota ordered his son to sleep with his older half sister, Nyamhita, who became widely known as Nehanda.
 This incest ritual was believed to have resulted in the increase of Matope's rule and empire.
 Matope handed over a part of his empire to Nehanda who became so powerful and well known that her spirit lived on in the human bodies of various spirit mediums until almost 500 years later when it was believed to occupy the body of the Mazoe Nehanda.
 During periods of possession by the spirit, spirit mediums were believed to be speaking with the voice and personality of the original Nehanda and not with their own.